micka-coder/talmedia/tanakh/ii kings/tanakh-ii kings-chapter-23-rashi_en.md

 ### passuk 18

 ### passuk 19
-<b>In the cities of Shomron.</b> For Yeshayohu was king over all Yisroel, of those who returned from the ten tribes through Yirmiyohu.
+<b>In the cities of Shomron.</b> For Yeshayohu was king over all Yisroel, of those who returned from the ten tribes through Yirmiyahu.

 ### passuk 20